dusty-nv/jetson-inference/docs/aux-streaming.md

 $ video-viewer "*.jpg" output_%i.jpg    # load all jpg images and save them to output_0.jpg, output_1.jpg, ect
 ```

-> *note:* when using wildcards, always enclose it in quotes (`".jpg"`).
-Otherwise, the OS will auto-expand the sequence and modify the order of arguments on the command-line, which can result in one of the input images being overwritten by the output.
+> **note:** when using wildcards, always enclose it in quotes (`".jpg"`).
+Otherwise, the OS will auto-expand the sequence and modify the order of arguments on the command-line, which may result in one of the input images being overwritten by the output.

-When saving a sequence of images, if the path is just to a directory (`output_dir`), then the images will automatically be saved as JPG with the image number as it's filename (i.e. `output_dir/0.jpg`, `output_dir/1.jpg`, ect).
-If you wish to specify the format, do so by using the printf-style `%i` in the path (i.e. `output_dir/image_%i.png`).
+When saving a sequence of images, if the path is just to a directory (`output_dir`), then the images will automatically be saved as JPG with the format `output_dir/%i.jpg`, using the image number as it's filename (`output_dir/0.jpg`, `output_dir/1.jpg`, ect).

+If you wish to specify the filename format, do so by using the printf-style `%i` in the path (`output_dir/image_%i.png`).
 You can apply additional printf modifiers such as `%04i` to create filenames like `output_dir/0001.jpg`.

 ## Source Code